FAQGURU/FAQGURU/topics/en/angularjs.md

 * https://www.guru99.com/angular-js-interview-questions.html

 [[↑] Back to top](#AngularJS)
 ### Explain what is Angular Expression?
 Explain what is key difference between angular expressions and JavaScript expressions?
-(Senior)

 Like JavaScript,  Angular expressions are code snippets that are usually placed in binding such as `{{ expression }}`